cheahengsoon/learn-azure/modules/module-3/walkthrough.md

  ![](/modules/module-3/images/new_azure_ad_app.png)

 6. Enter a name, and be sure to click `Web application and/or Web API`.
+If you are authenticating users separate from the `Azure Mobile Apps SDK` using MSAL/ADAL, you could opt to go for creating a new client app.
+Azure Mobile Apps has a "server-flow" that handles much of the authentication flow for us, so we will opt for that.

  ![](/modules/module-3/images/create_new_azure_ad_application.png)